p-cap/L3-Diary/2-Feb/15-Feb/Readme.md

 to see if I can figure out how recursive cases / functions are being called.
 I think that the functions from the left finishes all their returns then comes the next funciton in
 recursion case

+# Day 1 of SQL Injection Login Page website
+<p> Today was a very fruitful day because I was able to finish most of my project </p>